 Abstract

 The Clean Water Act of the United States requires states to establish water quality standards and criteria.
 For some types of waters, including coastal ocean waters experiencing harmful algal blooms (HABs), establishing criteria can be particularly challenging due to the complexity of factors related to the proliferation of these ecologically harmful events.
 From 2017 to early 2019, blooms of the toxic dinoflagellate Karenia brevis swept over the West Florida coast, resulting in thousands of tons of dead fish, deaths to many other marine organisms, numerous respiratory-related hospitalizations, and tens to hundreds of millions of dollars in economic damage.
 Four types of machine learning algorithms, including Support Vector Machine (SVM), Relevance Vector Machine (RVM), Naïve Bayes classifier (NB) and Artificial Neural Network (ANN), were developed and compared in their ability to predict K. brevis blooms.
-Comparing the 20-year monitoring data set of abundance of this dinoflagellate using all algorithms, the RVM and NB were found to have better skills in bloom prediction than the other two approaches according to k-fold and block cross-validation analyses.
+Comparing the 20-year monitoring data set of abundance of this dinoflagellate using all algorithms, the RVM and NB were found to have better skills in bloom prediction than the other two approaches according to the nested k-fold and block cross-validation analyses.
 All models were comparable in how frequently false negatives were reported.
 Applying the RVM, the importance of upwelling-favorable northerly winds in increasing K. brevis probability, and of on-shore westerly winds in preventing blooms from dispersing offshore, were quantified.
 The SVM, RVM and NB models were also used to explore the importance of large river flows and the nutrients they supply with regard to bloom development.
 These relationships show the quantitative reductions in both N and P necessary to reduce blooms, and how reductions from multiple rivers may be more effective than reductions from a single river.
 These models provide new tools for predicting these devastating algal blooms and can be applied in exploring effective and scientifically defensible nutrient reduction strategies to mitigate water quality problems.

 Contribution to the field